ElixirTeSS/TeSS/README.md

 This will install Rails, as well as any other gem that the TeSS app needs as specified in Gemfile (located in the root folder of the TeSS app).

-To just install Rails 4, you can do (at the time of this writing we worked with Rails 4.2):

-`$ gem install rails -v 4.2`

 ## PostgreSQL

-1. Install postgres and add a postgres user called 'tess_user' for the use by the TeSS app (you can name the user any way you like).
+Install postgres and add a postgres user called 'tess_user' for the use by the TeSS app (you can name the user any way you like).
 Make sure tess_user is either the owner of the TeSS database (to be created in the next step), or is a superuser.
 Otherwise, you may run into some issues when running and managing the TeSS app.

 Normally you'd start postgres with something like (passing the path to your database with -D):

- * `$ pg_ctl -D ~/Postgresql/data/ start`
+`$ pg_ctl -D ~/Postgresql/data/ start`

 From command prompt:

- * `$ createuser --superuser tess_user`
+`$ createuser --superuser tess_user`

 Connect to your postgres database console as database admin 'postgres' (modify to suit your postgres database installation):

- * `$ psql -U postgres`
+`$ sudo -u postgres psql`

 From the postgres console, set password for user 'tess_user':

- * `postgres=# \password tess_user`
+`postgres=# \password tess_user`

- If your tess_user it not a superuser, make sure you grant it a privilege to create databases:
+*If your tess_user is not a superuser, make sure you grant it a privilege to create databases:*

- * `ALTER USER tess_user CREATEDB;`
+`postgres=# ALTER USER tess_user CREATEDB;`

-2. Connect to postgres console as tess_user and create database 'tess_development' (or use any other name you want).

- To connect to postgres console do (modify to suit your postgres database installation):
- * `$ psql -U tess_user`

- From postgres console, as user tess_user, do:
- * `postgres=# create database tess_development;`

-3. If your tess_user it not superuser, perform various GRANT commands (make sure you connect as database superuser/admin to your postgres console):
- * `postgres=# GRANT ALL ON tess_development TO tess_user;`
- * `postgres=# \connect tess_development;`
- * `tess_development=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO tess_user;`

-4. Test that you can now connect to the database from command prompt with:
- * `$ psql -U tess_user -W -d tess_development`

 > Handy Postgres/Rails tutorials:
 >